Role guide

 How This Role Interacts With Others

 The Courtesan can accidentally neutralize you.
 If the Courtesan blocks you on the same night you would have saved someone, your protection doesn't activate.
-The target dies even though you chose correctly.
+The target is lost even though you chose correctly.
 There's nothing you can do about this — you won't even know it happened.
 A "failed save" doesn't always mean you guessed wrong; it might mean you were blocked.

 Protection Priority: A Quick Framework